 One of the most intriguing prospects of Tenerife tournament.
 Standing at 6’11, with an incredible frame, plays the stretch four position.
-Super skinny, very mobile and fluid.
+Skinny, very mobile and fluid.
 Great shooter from outside with a high and natural release.
 Díaz-Graham dribbles easily and has a good touch in the lane, a bit right-handed dominant.
 His lack of strength in both upper and lower body limits his productivity at this stage.

 Boris Tisma.
 Real Madrid, 6’9, SF, Croatia

 Tisma worked a lot on his body and is now stronger.
 Shows a great feel for the game, especially as a shooter with a quick and natural release.
 He is less uncomfortable finishing near the rim; now is able to absorb more contacts and finish with two hands with a great touch in the lan.
 Also was productive in the low post as a passer.
 Improved also as a rebounder, chases the boards with more desire, especially in the offensive board, and his size helps him in this area.

 Small length and his wingspan is not impressive but other than that has awesome physical tools: is athletic, very quick and explosive.
 Can easily dunk.
 Great executor on offense with a promising shot from mid and long range.
 Takes advantage of his very quick first step and his leap to finish effectively near the rim.
 Right hand dominant, has some issues finishing with the left hand.
 In defense, has a good attitude, position, agility and quickness to be decisive at this stage.